paveenavijay/Portfolio/README.md

 # Portfolio
-Contains my university projects and passion projects
+Contains the work done as part of my degree and passion projects